Form I-134 and Income Requirement for a K1 Visa

 However, the assets must able to be converted to cash within one year without severe harm to the members of household.
 As such, a person’s only home or only car would not qualify, because selling them would mean that the family would have no home and no transportation.
 This could be an undue hardship.
 Examples of easily liquidated assets include money kept in a savings account or invested in the stock market.

 Not sure if your income and/or assets meet the requirement under Form I-134?
-You can consult an immigration attorney with extensive experience for only $100!
+You can consult an immigration attorney with extensive experience at an affordable price!
 Schedule a consultation today!

 5. Joint Sponsor for a K1 visa application

 Even if a U.S. citizen cannot meet the income requirement for a K1 visa, they may still be alright.
 Those who not earn enough money to surpass one times the amount listed for their household size on the poverty guidelines can seek a joint sponsor to help.
 Nevertheless, the U.S. citizen still needs to complete his or her own Form I-134.

 The joint sponsor must be either a U.S. citizen or lawful permanent resident and domiciles in the United States.
-The joint sponsor must complete a separate From I-134 and provide supporting documents to prove his or her financial ability to sponsor the foreign K1 visa applicant.
+The joint sponsor must complete a separate Form I-134 and provide supporting documents to prove his or her financial ability to sponsor the foreign K1 visa applicant.

 6. Form I-134 vs. Form I-864

 Form I-134 is an Affidavit of Support that is appropriate for K1 or other types of nonimmigrant visa applications.
 By contrast, a Form I-864 is also an Affidavit of Support that is used to demonstrate income requirements for family-based immigrant visas and some employment-based immigrant admissions.
 In other words, if you apply for K1 or other nonimmigrant visas, you may be required to provide a Form I-134.
 If you apply for a green card/immigrant visa, you may be required to provide a From I-864.
 It is impossible to provide the two forms simultaneously in the same category of visa application.

 In addition, the income requirement under the Form I-134 is 100% of the poverty guidelines while under the Form I-864 it requires 125% of the poverty guidelines.